-Rule Rule Requirement Russian Laws, Our Approach Subsequent Paragraph Regulations and Practice Prior to 1 January 2022 Development Since 1 January 2022 (not effective after 31 December 2021) Tractice 2022 1 Santary 2022 Appendix 3, 3(2) Where power is taken to forfeit unclaimed dividends, that power shall not be exercised until six years or more after the date of declaration of the dividend.
+Rule Paragraph Rule Requirement er 31 December 2021) Russian Laws, Regulations and Practice Our Approach Prior to 1 January 2022 Subsequent Development Since 1 January 2022 Appendix 3, 3(2) Where power is taken to forfeit unclaimed dividends, that power shall not be exercised until six years or more after the date of declaration of the dividend.
 Russian law permits the exercise of power to forfeit dividends five years after the date of declaration of the dividend.
 This period cannot be extended.
 We consider the difference to be immaterial to shareholder protection.
 The Russian requirement must be disclosed in the listing document.
 We would expect to be prepared to grant a waiver for this item.
 Under the JPS, an eligible secondary listing applicant is This articles provision was repealed on 1 January 2022.